f00b4r0/simple_pushota/README.md

 * `<OTA_PORT>` is the configured OTA listen port
 * `<project>` is your project name

-A successful flash will be greeted with a 200 OK response and the next OTA boot partition will be sent in the reply content, otherwise an error will be reported to the client.
+A successful flash will be greeted with a 200 OK response and the next OTA boot partition will be sent in the reply content while the function returns `ESP_OK`, otherwise the function returns an error value and an error will be reported to the client.

+Upon success it is safe to call `esp_restart()` to reboot into the newly uploaded firmware.

 It is possible to abort a call to `pushota()` without flashing by sending an HTTP DELETE request using e.g.
 `curl <esphost>:<OTA_PORT> -X DELETE`